mcoram/primrec/README.md

 Explore the space of primitive recursive functions.
 The work here is in the spirit of inductive programming or generative programming and was inspired by [MagicHaskeller](http://nautilus.cs.miyazaki-u.ac.jp/~skata/MagicHaskeller.html) and [Incremental Learning in Inductive Programming](http://www.cogsys.wiai.uni-bamberg.de/aaip09/aaip09_submissions/incremental.pdf).

-To get a flavor for whats going on, try running predict-extension.rkt.
+To get a flavor for what's going on, try running predict-extension.rkt.
 You'll discover that if you type in "2 3 4 5" then the results tell you that the simplest primitive recursive function that fits this sequence is the composition of S with S, which we write as (C11 S S).
 Here, S stands for the succesor function S: x -> x+1, and composition is written